-Thermal properties - the system achieves a U value of 3.5 W·m-2·K-1 with a 25 mm mineral wool tube wrap, or 4.5 W·m-2·K-1 without (see section 10).
+Thermal properties - the 25 cm system can achieve a U value of 2.1 W·m-2·K-1 and the 35 cm system can achieve a U value of 2.2 W·m-2·K-1 (see section 10).

-Condensation risk - the risk of condensation on the system's internal surface will depend on the building humidity class (see section 11).
+Condensation risk - the risk of condensation on the systems' internal surface will depend on the building Humidity class (see section 11).

-Durability - the system will have a service life of at least 10 years in non-corrosive environments (see section 14).

-The BBA has awarded this Certificate to the company named above for the system described herein.
-This system has been assessed by the BBA as being fit for its intended use provided it is installed, used and maintained as set out in this Certificate.
+Durability - the systems will have a service life of at least 10 years in non-corrosive environments (see section 14).
+The BBA has awarded this Certificate to the company named above for the systems described herein.
+These systems have been assessed by the BBA as being fit for their intended use provided they are installed, used and maintained as set out in this Certificate.